bailey-martin/CSC492-BCGL/about.md

 ---

 The team RAID Inc. consists of the following members below:
+<br/> <br/>

 ### Andrew Moore
 #### Role: Architect
-Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
+Hello I'm currently a student at the University of Mount Union majoring in Multiplatform Software Development and minoring in Entrepeneurship.
 I am in my senior year at the time of writing this. <br/> <br/>

 ### Bailey Martin
 #### Role: Team Leader